Highland dance: Hebridean dances

-The 'Hebridean dances' originated in the Hebrides and are now danced by Highland dancers.
-It is unknown when these dances originated, or who created them, but 19th century dance master Ewen MacLachlan taught them in the Western Isles during the mid-1800s.
+The Hebridean dances originated in the Hebrides and are now danced by Highland dancers.
+It is unknown when these dances originated, or who created them, but dance master Ewen MacLachlan taught them in the Western Isles during the mid-19th century.

-They are Aberdonian Lassie, Blue Bonnets, Over the Water to Charlie, Tulloch Gorm, Flowers of Edinburgh, Scotch Measure (Twa'Some) and First of August.
+They are named: Aberdonian lassie, Blue Bonnets, Over the Water to Charlie, Tulloch gorm (or gorum), flowers of Edinburgh, Scotch measure (twa'some), and first of August.
 Many other dances from the Hebrides have been partially or fully lost.
 More relaxed than the other dances, they have also been more influenced by step-dancing.

 List of dances

 The following list is by no means exhaustive.
 Those marked with an asterisk ('*') are regularly observed at RSOBHD competitions.